A discrete wedge product on general polygonal meshes: Conclusion

 \section{Conclusion}

-We have presented a new definition of discrete wedge product on polygonal 2--pseudomanifolds (Definition \ref{def:PolygonalCup}) and proved that this polygonal wedge product satisfies the Leibniz product rule with discrete exterior derivative (Lemma \ref{lemma:LeibnizPolygonalCup}).
+We have presented a definition of a new discrete wedge product on polygonal 2--pseudomanifolds (Definition \ref{def:PolygonalCup}) and proved that this polygonal wedge product satisfies the Leibniz product rule with discrete exterior derivative (Lemma \ref{lemma:LeibnizPolygonalCup}).
 We have also shown that the polygonal wedge product is a cup product (Theorem \ref{theo:PolygonalCupIsCup}).
-Moreover, in Proposition \ref{prop:PolygonalCup} we have proved that the polygonal wedge product shares further properties with the wedge product of differential forms, such skew--commutativity.
+Moreover, in Proposition \ref{prop:PolygonalCup} we have proved that the polygonal wedge product shares further properties with the wedge product of differential forms, such skew--commutativity, and that it is \textit{almost} associative.